 Far away from the uniform life, it transported me back to those early years.
 The time moves slowly here.
 The unhurried pace of life just overwhelmed me.
 The moment I stepped out of the car, the joy of being in a pristine place became vibrant on my face.
 I got a warm welcome and was soon escorted towards my cottage.
 The old bungalow, known as “Burra Sahib’s Bungalow” won my heart.

-The old style architectures, encircled by the well-spread tea gardens and the golf course; I had never seen such a colonial property in this gorgeous location.
+The old style architecture, encircled by the well-spread tea gardens and the golf course; I had never seen such a colonial property in this gorgeous location.
 I was enthralled to see the unending stretch of greens beyond my horizon.
 I never knew that I would find a piece of land like this in my land.

 Sitting on the balcony with my morning tea, overlooking the rising sun with an unhindered view of the golf course and shimmering leaves of the tea gardens was one of those rare scenes that I will cherish forever.